mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 :warning: If an **auth** issue comes up during this phase, most likely you need to switch from `https` to `ssh`, something like `default-push = ssh://${repo}`.

-1. Verify new changesets popped on

-1. Upon successful run, `mozilla-central` should get a version bump consisting of a `commit` like [this](ihttps://hg.mozilla.org/mozilla-central/rev/d6957f004e9c) and a `tag` like [this](https://hg.mozilla.org/mozilla-central/rev/a1171de0b81e)
+1. Upon successful run, `mozilla-central` should get a version bump consisting of a `commit` like [this](https://hg.mozilla.org/mozilla-central/rev/d6957f004e9c) and a `tag` like [this](https://hg.mozilla.org/mozilla-central/rev/a1171de0b81e)
 1. Verify changesets are visible on [hg pushlog](https://hg.mozilla.org/mozilla-central/pushloghtml) and [Treeherder](https://treeherder.mozilla.org/#/jobs?repo=mozilla-central).
 It may take a couple of minutes to appear.

 ### Trigger new nightlies